Not sure what to pack for Yellowstone National Park (YNP)? Worry not.

 2. Bear Spray

 Yellowstone National Park is bear country.
 You are simply visitors in their home.
-That is why it is important that you bring bear spray when you visit Yellowstone.
+That is why it is important that you carry bear spray when you visit Yellowstone.
 Bears are more active during spring and fall in the Yellowstone.

 If you don’t plan on including any hikes on your Yellowstone itinerary, then you typically won’t need a bear spray (but still good to have).
 However, hiking in Yellowstone is one of the best things you can do in the park and you would be seriously missing out if you don’t do any hikes.